-CLF’s Senior Fellows come from a variety of professional backgrounds and are selected and assigned to projects based on their interests and relevant expertise, as well as CLF’s strategic priorities.
-Current areas of need include energy law and regulation, transportation, and CLF’s Legal Food Hub, which coordinates pro bono legal assistance, workshops, and trainings for farmers and food entrepreneurs in order to foster a sustainable, resilient, and just food system.
+Senior Fellows come from a variety of professional backgrounds and are selected and assigned to projects based on their interests and relevant expertise, as well as CLF’s strategic priorities.
+Current areas of expertise desired include general litigation, GIS and spatial analysis, library and information science, energy law and regulation, and marine science.

 How to Apply

-If you are interested in joining CLF as a pro bono Senior Fellow, please send your resume titled “your last name-first initial-resume” (e.g. “SMITH J RESUME”) and a thoughtful cover letter titled “your last name-first initial-cover” (e.g. “SMITH J COVER”) to firstname.lastname@example.org.
+If you are interested in a pro bono Senior Fellowship or other volunteer opportunities, please send your resume titled “your last name-first initial-resume” (e.g. “SMITH J RESUME”) and a thoughtful cover letter titled “your last name-first initial-cover” (e.g. “SMITH J COVER”) to email@example.com.